ejfox/website/content/blog/film-development.md

 #setup

 Two rolls must be developed at a time.
 One time I developed what I thought was 1 roll and it was 2 rolls and I lost a roll of film.
 RIP.
-Now developing one roll is illegal.
+Now developing one roll is forbidden.

 Once you've accumulated 2 matching rolls (no mixing!), the fun can begin: